Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney handling visitation establishment, modification, and enforcement cases for fathers across the Oklahoma City metro.
-His practice covers contested parenting plans, emergency motions when access is being withheld, and the long-arc strategy that keeps fathers consistently present in their children’s lives in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He handles visitation establishment, modification, and enforcement cases for fathers across the Oklahoma City metro.
+His practice covers contested parenting plans and emergency motions when access is being withheld.
+He also builds the long-arc strategy that keeps fathers consistently present in their children’s lives in Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721